What Are The Different Types Of Juicers?

-Most research claim juicing helps flush toxins from our bodies, boost our immune system, assist digestion and help people lose weight, for those interested in losing weight the healthier way, like pomegranate juice.
+Most research claim juicing helps flush toxins from our bodies, boost our immune system, assist digestion and help people lose weight; For those interested in losing weight, the healthier way by using juices, like pomegranate juice.

 What is a Juicer?

-A high-quality juicer will definitely be an invaluable upgrade to your kitchen, as it can be used to turn up fruit drinks as well as several vegetable and fruit smoothies.
+A high-quality juicer will be an invaluable upgrade to your kitchen, as it can be used to turn up fruit drinks and several vegetable and fruit smoothies.

 Juicing is fast and reasonably easy.
 You do not have to be a master chef or the perfect housewife to figure out how to juice.

-Types of Juicers
+The Two Types Of Juicers

 Centrifugal are the most common ones.
-These are typically found in most department stores and usually generally advertised on television.
-If you entered a friend’s house today, and they had a juicer, there’s a high probability that it would be a centrifugal juicer.
-Masticating, on the other hand, are less owned by individuals and are usually more expensive than their centrifugal counterpart.
+These are typically found in most department stores and are generally advertised on television.
+If you entered a friend’s house today and they had a juicer, there’s a high probability that it would be a centrifugal juicer.
+Masticating, on the other hand, is less commonly owned by individuals and is usually more expensive than its centrifugal counterpart.

-These machines work by using the centrifugal force to extract the juice.
-This juicer has blades that slice through the vegetables and fruits, eventually separating the pulp and juice, and doing it quickly—appropriate for people who are time constrained.
+These machines work by breaking down the product and using centrifugal force to extract the juice.
+This juicer has blades that slice through the vegetables and fruits, eventually separating the pulp and juice, and doing it quickly—appropriate for people who are time-constrained.

-.On the other hand, a slight drawback is that these kinds of juicers give off heat when the blades are cutting through the produce, thereby accelerating the oxidation process.
+First, they tend to give off heat during the juicing process, thereby accelerating the oxidation process.
 Nutrients can be lost.
-This is not ideal for people who are keen on drinking these juices for absolute health benefits.\r\n
+This is not ideal for people who are keen on drinking these juices for absolute health benefits.

 This type of juicer slowly presses vegetables and fruits to squeeze out the juice instead of using blades to slice through.

-The difference between Juicing and Blending
+The Difference Between Juicing And Blending

-It is simply this; when it comes to juicing, the machine (whether centrifugal or masticating) extracts the juice from the produce (vegetable or fruit) leaving behind the pulp or the mash.
-There is waste product after juicing, while in blending there is no leftover.
+It is simply this; when it comes to juicing, the machine (whether centrifugal or masticating) extracts the juice from the produce (vegetable or fruit), leaving behind the pulp or the mash.
+There is waste produced after juicing, while there is no leftover in blending.
 Blenders crush the whole vegetable or fruit to make a drink or a smoothie.

-Still confused?
-Just ask yourself this, “Is the machine removing waste or pulp?”
+Ask yourself, “Is the machine removing waste or pulp?”
 If the answer’s no, then it’s not juicing.

 If the oxidation process bothers you, however, and you are willing to spend more, you can always buy a masticating (also called cold press) juicer which will be slower but presses out the juice with all the nutrients.
-This particular juicer doesn’t produce heat, or if it does, very minimal, so you get the full effect of a certain produce.
+This particular juicer doesn’t produce heat, or if it does, very minimal, so you get the full effect of certain produce.